Universities join forces to help businesses boost UK economy

 Impacting Business By Design will provide design, technical, and development support, incentivise investment and nurture design innovation skills, culture and systems in SMEs and entrepreneurs.
 It aims to increase the number of new products being brought to market in the UK, increasing investment and protecting the country’s industrial competitiveness.

-The universities will work in collaboration with the British Industrial Design Association (BIDA), Chartered Alternative Investment Analyst Association (CAIA), EEF The Manufacturers’ Organisation, and Leicester & Leicestershire Enterprise Partnership (LLEP).
+The universities will work in collaboration with design professionals, Chartered Alternative Investment Analyst Association (CAIA), EEF The Manufacturers’ Organisation, and Leicester & Leicestershire Enterprise Partnership (LLEP).

 The CCF aims to drive forward new collaborations between universities and other partners.
 The award is part of a £67million investment by Research England as part of the National Productivity Investment Fund.